joshsusser/informal/README.md

       # ...
     end

-Note: the `informal_model_name` feature is available only in Rails 3.1 or greater (unless somebody back-ports the required API change to 3.0.x).

 ## Idiosyncrasies

 The standard way that Rails generates ids for new records is to name them like